you-think-you-are-special/transparent-redis-proxy/README.md

 * Docker and docker-compose for run

 # Future work
-* The same concurrent requests should wait for cache ready
 * Extend RESP parser for better memory consumption
 * Choose the best LRU implementation based on real data
 * Modify back pressure mechanism where relevant